 H11 Pot Size & Pot-Limit Bets

-Players are entitled to be informed of the pot size in pot-limit only.
-Dealers will not count the pot in limit and no-limit.
+Dealers will not count the pot no-limit games.
 Declaring “I bet the pot” is not a valid bet in no-limit but it does bind the player to making a valid bet (at least a minimum bet), and may be subject to penalty.
 If the player is facing a bet he must make a valid raise.

 H12 String Bets and Raises

 Dealers will be responsible for calling string bets and raises.

 Players use unofficial betting terms and gestures at their own risk.
 These may be interpreted to mean other than what the player intended.
 Also, whenever the size of a declared bet can reasonably have multiple meanings, it will be ruled as the lesser value.
 Ex: “I bet five”.
 If it is unclear whether “five” means 500 or 5,000, the bet stands as 500.
 See Rules A4, A5 & H4.

 Any time before the end of the last betting round of a hand, folding in turn when there’s been no bet to you (ex: facing a check or first to act post-flop) or folding out of turn are both binding folds and may be subject to penalty.

 Conditional statements regarding future action are non-standard and strongly discouraged; they may be binding and/or subject to penalty at TD’s discretion.
 Example: “if – then” statements such as "If you bet, then I will raise”.

 Players are entitled to a reasonable estimation of opponents’ chip stacks (Rule D3).
 Players may only request a more precise count if facing an all-in bet.
 The all-in player is not required to count; if he opts not to, the dealer/floor will count it.
 Accepted action applies (See Rule D3).